Breaking the Curse of Dimensionality with Convex Neural Networks: Abstract

 \section{Abstract}

-We consider neural networks with a single hidden layer and non-decreasing homogeneous activation functions like the rectified linear units.
-By letting the number of hidden units grow unbounded and using classical non-Euclidean regularization tools on the output weights, we provide a detailed theoretical analysis of their generalization performance, with a study of both the approximation and the estimation errors.
+We consider neural networks with a single hidden layer and non-decreasing positively homogeneous activation functions like the rectified linear units.
+By letting the number of hidden units grow unbounded and using classical non-Euclidean regularization tools on the output weights, they lead to a convex optimization problem and we provide a detailed theoretical analysis of their generalization performance, with a study of both the approximation and the estimation errors.
 We show in particular that they are adaptive to unknown underlying linear structures, such as the dependence on the projection of the input variables onto a low-dimensional subspace.
 Moreover, when using sparsity-inducing norms on the input weights, we show that high-dimensional non-linear variable selection may be achieved, without any strong assumption regarding the data and with a total number of variables potentially exponential in the number of observations.
-In addition, we provide a simple geometric interpretation to the non-convex problem of addition of a new unit, which is the core potentially hard computational element in the framework of learning from continuously many basis functions.
-We provide simple conditions for convex relaxations to achieve the same generalization error bounds, even when constant-factor approximations cannot be found (e.g., because it is NP-hard such as for the zero-homogeneous activation function).
-We were not able to find strong enough convex relaxations and leave open the existence or non-existence of polynomial-time algorithms.
+However, solving this convex optimization problem in infinite dimensions is only possible if the non-convex subproblem of addition of a new unit can be solved efficiently.
+We provide a simple geometric interpretation for our choice of activation functions and describe simple conditions for convex relaxations of the finite-dimensional non-convex subproblem to achieve the same generalization error bounds, even when constant-factor approximations cannot be found.
+We were not able to find strong enough convex relaxations to obtain provably polynomial-time algorithms and leave open the existence or non-existence of such tractable algorithms with non-exponential sample complexities.